mishani0x0ef/ReportJ/README.md

 ## Add pre-defined template

+> NOTE: you can use reporting templates on any website (not only inside Jira).

 Often we report some common activities such as status meetings, retrospectives, deployments etc. ReportJ has **Reporting Templates**  that allows you to define your common activities once and than use it at any moment.

 To configurate reporting templates